 - Information for newly referred parents – print friendly version

 Welcome to Language Express!
 The following information will help you to know what to expect.

 Language Express Services During the Pandemic

-When the COVID-19 pandemic began in March 2020, all Language Express services moved to telepractice.
+We are now offering both in-person and telepractice services.
 Telepractice includes videoconference sessions and phone and email communication.
 Most assessment and therapy sessions are very successful online.
-With younger children we are mostly teaching parents strategies and coaching parents as they interact with their children, older children usually enjoy doing some fun activities and games with us online.
+With younger children we are mostly teaching parents strategies and coaching parents as they interact with their children, and older children usually enjoy doing some fun activities and games with us on line.